 Based on the results that have been discussed previously, the results of this study can be concluded: (1) There is a positive effect of using the mobile payment method on the convenience of paying.
-(2) There is a positiff influence on the convenience of paying using mobile payment on the convenience of paying using mobile payment on paying mediates the use of mobile payment methods on willingness to pay.
+(2) There is a positive influence on the convenience of paying using mobile payment on consumers' willingness to pay.
+(3) Convenience in paying mediates the use of mobile payment methods on willingness to pay.